-We still have our final dash across the North Sea on the 6th September to Ostend with the West Mersea Yacht Club’s Buckley Goblets which is always very popular.
+Hopefully, we still have our final dash across the North Sea on the 11th September to Ostend with the West Mersea Yacht Club’s Buckley Goblets which is always very popular.

-The Youth programme, sponsored by Forensic Health Care, is now in its 12th year and has grown from strength to strength each season with cadets aged from 14 to 22 racing on many different sized yachts in the fleet.
-There are some great prizes at the annual prizegiving with the top cadet winning the Payne-James Cup and other prizes for notable achievements.
+The Youth programme, sponsored by Forensic Health Care, would have been in its 13th year and has grown from strength to strength each season with young cadets racing on many different sized yachts in the fleet.
+There could be some great prizes at the annual prizegiving with the top cadet winning the Payne-James Cup and other prizes for notable achievements.
+If we are able to run a shortened programme towards the later part of 2020.
 For further details on how to apply please contact Judy Payne-James, our youth coordinator.

-All yachts belonging with a current IRC certificate or a SER (Single Event Rating) are welcome to join in the season’s racing whether they are endorsed or un-endorsed.
-Any yacht can win the trophies and glassware for each race, but only yachts with endorsed handicaps can score points for the individual, and class overall trophies and for their club towards the season’s prizes
+All yachts with a current IRC certificate or a SER (Single Event Rating) are welcome to join in the season’s racing whether they are endorsed or un-endorsed.
+Any yacht can win the trophies and glassware for each race, but only yachts with endorsed handicaps can score points for the overall trophies and for their club towards the season’s prizes.